Mitchell-D/testbed/README.md

 parse sparse chunked and memory-mapped data.
-They shouldn't contain data that is normalized or broken up into model input or output constituents; only a continuous hourly time series stored as a 4D data block per file, alongside a time-invariat static grid.
+They shouldn't contain data that is normalized or broken up into model input or output constituents; only a continuous hourly time series stored as a 4D data block per file, alongside a time-invariant static grid.

 #### datasets: